bbc/gel/src/components/video-controls.md

 * Paused state → shows the familiar triangle-shaped icon → "play"
 * Playing state → shows the familiar two-vertical-lines icon → "pause"

 In the [reference implementation](#reference-implementation), an `active` class is appended to the parent button in its active state.
 This is used as a styling hook to toggle between the two text labels and their icons.
-In the following example, `class="gel-docs-video-button-play-off` is hidden with `display: none` and is not available to assistive technologies.
+In the following example, `class="gel-video-button-play-off` is hidden with `display: none` and is not available to assistive technologies.
 The calculated accessible name[^2] is _"Pause"_.

 ```html
 <button class="gel-video__play-button active" type="button">